Financial & Affiliate Disclosures

 4. Required Minimum Distributions (RMDs)

-Self-directed investors typically choose between two primary RMD fulfillment mechanics:
+Self-directed investors typically evaluate two primary RMD fulfillment mechanics:

-Model A: Cash Liquidation – The custodian facilitates the sale of the required asset quantity to a dealer, and cash proceeds are distributed.
+Model A: Cash Liquidation – The custodian facilitates the sale of the required asset quantity to a dealer, and cash proceeds are distributed to the account holder.

 5. Transaction Reporting (Form 1099-B)

-While precious metals offer a degree of privacy, dealers are legally required to report certain liquidation events using Form 1099-B based on specific quantity thresholds.
+While physical assets operate under specific reporting frameworks, dealers are legally required to report certain liquidation events to the IRS using Form 1099-B, based on exact quantity thresholds.

 Exemption Note: Notably, the liquidation of American Gold and Silver Eagle coins is currently exempt from dealer 1099-B reporting requirements, regardless of the transaction volume.
-This makes them a distinct asset class for researchers prioritizing privacy.
+This makes them a distinct classification within the US regulatory framework.

 Inform Your Strategy: Access the Research Kit